2026-07-16

 -

-Install vacuum refill hose to refill cap on coolant bottle
+Connect vacuum refill hose to refill cap

 NotePerform push-pull-push test to verify hose is fully installed